mathboy7/CTF/HITCON/babyfs/README.md

 So where does the vulnerability occurs?
 It occurs at open menu.
 The size will return -1 and stored at **fileLen** if we give "/dev/fd/0" or "/dev/stdin" for file name, but buffer allocates size+1 so it will normally allocate heap buffer by malloc(0). **unsigned __int64 fileLen** is **unsigned int**, so heap overflow will occur if we give size bigger than 0x20 in read menu.

 ### Exploit

+We always have to think what data can we overwrite.<br>
+We think some heap tricks and exploitation techniques are useless cause conditions are too restrictive and we don't know any addresses.<br>
+So yes, lets leak some addresses first.